REAL STRUGGLES .

 - “Jams on Justice” Public Forum Theatre Events for Community Dialogue & Action Planning for change

 We customize our range of creative strategies to best serve our partners, in their own communities.

 We create brave spaces for individuals and communities experiencing systematic discrimination, and those in solidarity with them, to think critically and creatively about inequality and injustice, and tap into their power to generate new ways for making personal and collective change.

-JUST ACT IS REMAPPING THEATRE & STORY AS ACTIVE PARTICIPANTS IN THE BROADER PROCESS OF CIVIC DIALOGUE, ORGANIZING, PLANNING AND SOCIAL ACTION .
+JUST ACT IS REMAPPING THEATRE & STORY AS ACTIVE PARTICIPANTS IN THE BROADER PROCESS OF CIVIC DIALOGUE, ORGANIZING & PLACEMAKING, PLANNING & SOCIAL ACTION .

 Just Act, a 501(c)3, is located in Philadelphia, PA.
-We partner across the tri-state area and collaborate across the country, and internationally through Zoom.
+We partner across the tri-state area and collaborate across the US and internationally through Zoom.

 Reach out to us from anywhere.

-MISSION: Just Act is a theatre-based catalyst for healing, change and activism to build a just world.
+MISSION: To be a catalyst for healing, action and change that builds a just world.

 Applying the principles of Theatre of the Oppressed, we ...